 Conventional linguists suggest that Man spoke in grunts during the Ice Age, however revolutionists argue that Man always had a language albeit with Euro-Asian roots.

-Father evolved from pere in French pater in Latin and pitar in Sanskrit, but none of these scientists are willing to admit that language 15,000 years ago existed on the tongues of those who survived the Big Cold.
+Father evolved from pere in French pater in Latin and pitar in Sanskrit, yet none of these scientists are willing to admit that language 15,000 years ago existed on the tongues of those who survived the Big Cold.

 Because we have always been drinkers.